 With this option, dark data are saved.
-The name of the dark data file is "dark.dat", where represents the number of the slave channel for which the dark data has been saved (=0 represents the master channel).
+For USB1 platform the name of the dark data file is "dark\.dat", where \ represents the number of the slave channel for which the dark data has been saved (\=0 represents the master channel).
+For USB2 platform the name of the dark data file is "serialnr.drk".
 The dark data files will be saved in the experiment directory that has been picked by the option File-Load-Experiment or File-Start New-Experiment.